-Upon successful completion of the licensure portion of the program and pass licensure exams, candidates are eligible for a provisional Adolescent to Young Adult Education license Integrated Language Arts.
+When you complete the program and pass Ohio-required licensure exams, you are eligible for an Ohio Resident Educator license in Adolescence to Young Adult Education: Integrated Language Arts.

-- Wright State University Bachelor’s degree in Integrated Language Arts
+- Wright State University bachelor’s degree in integrated language arts OR

 - Bachelor’s degree and C or better in undergraduate prerequisite education courses and field experiences

 - C or better in prerequisite English and education courses